presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 ### (Optional) Step 7: Adding a Keycloak authentication layer

 Sometime we may want to protect the app behind a user authentication layer.
 This can be achieved via many authentication providers.
 In this tutorial, I will be using [Keycloak](https://www.keycloak.org/about), an open-source Identity and Access Management solution.
 I have previously shown how you can [add authentication to ShinyProxy using AWS Cognito]({{< ref "/post/shinyproxy-with-docker-swarm/index.md" >}}).
+Using Keycloak will give us more control.
 In a nutshell, we will create a Keycloak server which is used for managing users and providing authentication.
 We will then add an authentication client in front of our Stremlit app.
 Ideally, the Keycloak server and the app should be hosted by different AWS instances for security and reliability but for the sake of this tutorial, we will deploy both of them on the same instance.

 #### Setting up Keycloak server